matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

     If you are going to start a new project, <a href="https://zinc.zksync.io/"> embrace Zinc today!</a>
     </td>
     <td>
-    If you possess a large Solidity codebase, it is reasonable to wait for the Solidity support, and start migrating to Zinc after the mainnet release.
+    If you possess a large Solidity codebase, it is reasonable to wait for the Solidity support and start migrating to Zinc after the mainnet release.
     </td>
   </tr>